AmoshSapkota/Expense-8-Puzzle-Problem/README.md

 bfs - Breadth First Search
 ucs - Uniform Cost Search
 dfs - Depth First Search
-dls - Depth Limited Search (Note: Depth Limit will be obtained as a Console Input) [Note: This part is EC for CSE 4308 students] ids - Iterative Deepening Search [Note: This part is EC for CSE 4308 students] greedy - Greedy Seach a* - A* Search (Note: if no <method> is given, this should be the default option)
+dls - Depth Limited Search (Note: Depth Limit will be obtained as a Console Input) ids - Iterative Deepening Search greedy - Greedy Seach a* - A* Search (Note: if no <method> is given, this should be the default option)